evilUrge/shellgems/content/posts/firebase-functions-and-python.md

 Thanks Google 🙋

-Updae #1: Ho-ly shit; It happened.
+Update #1: Ho-ly shit; It happened.
 ==================

 A “compiler” for flask and Django based python apps.